Zeko enjoys writing about gift ideas and creative ways to celebrate holidays and special occasions.

 Moms have busy schedules and are always on the go.
 Because they often juggle a full-time job and at the same time shuffle kids around to school and extracurricular activities, they are multitasking on their phones along the way.
 Running out of battery, however, is something that happens to them way too often, because remembering to charge it is not really a priority.
 But there is no need for them to be caught off-guard with a low battery.
 You can make their busy lives a bit easier with an external battery charger.

 Since this is a Mother’s Day gift, it would be a good idea to choose an external battery charger that not only does what it is supposed to do, but also looks good.
 One great brand to consider is Lepow.
-Unlike the vast majority of portable chargers that lack style, design and vibrant color, the Lepow’s products are sleek-looking and come in several pretty colors.
-Their Poki battery charger in particular would be perfect for a busy mom, because it is thin, light and easy to carry.
+Unlike the vast majority of portable chargers that lack style, design, and vibrant color, Lepow’s products are sleek-looking and come in several pretty colors.
+Their Poki battery charger in particular would be perfect for a busy mom, because it is thin, light, and easy to carry.
 It is roughly the size of a small wallet and she can slip it in her purse or even tuck it in a pocket and have enough power to make it through the day.
 That little thing will give most phones at least couple of charges.
-It is also easy to see how much juice is left in the charger – you just need to slide your finger along the nifty metal strip on the side.
+It is also easy to see how much juice is left in the charger—you just need to slide your finger along the nifty metal strip on the side.
 The strip will then illuminate and tell you how much is left.

-8. A Tracking Tag for Lost Items
+8. Bluetooth Tracking Tag

 For many moms who have babies or small children, getting ready to leave the house in the morning can take a long time.
 They usually need to remember to pack an avalanche of stuff and complete a bunch of tasks before getting out of the door.
 Finally, mom is ready, but she can’t find her keys.
 Then the drama starts!
 Yes, keys grow legs and walk off all on their own, but one Mother’s Day gift that can help eliminate the unnecessary drama and stress is a Bluetooth tracking tag such as the Tile.

 The tracking tag is a little piece of plastic that has a Bluetooth receiver in it and a sound module that plays a ringtone.
-You pair the tracker with your phone and then attach it to things that you often misplace, like keys, wallet, TV remote etc. From then on, when you misplace something, you launch the Tile app and select the item you want to find.
+You pair the tracker with your phone and then attach it to things that you often misplace, like keys, wallet, TV remote, etc. From then on, when you misplace something, you launch the Tile app and select the item you want to find.
 The app can manage multiple Tiles, so if you forget your keys in a jacket in the closet, for example, you select “keys”.
 The Tile then will play a ringtone and the app will show you on a map where they are, as long as they are within the Bluetooth range.
 As you walk around, a chart on your phone will show you if you are getting closer to the Tile or farther from it.
 Sort of like the old “warmer, colder” game.

 It also works the other way around: in case you have the Tile nearby, but you don’t know where you left your phone, you can find it by pressing the letter “e” twice.